 Few anticipate the level of day-to-day conflict they would be participating in as litigators.
 It's clear they argue cases in court, but they underestimate the level of ongoing animosity with opposing counsel and so on.
 If you think you want to be a litigator, be sure you like fighting.
 The happiest litigators love the game and thrive on winning.

 If you’re more conciliatory, a different law job might be a better fit.
 If you've made your choice in litigation but don't like it, it is possible to switch.
 Here’s a story of a young associate leaving litigation, and leaving BigLaw in search of a better fit in a corporate position at a startup.

 Studies of lawyers suggest that the happiest ones tend to be the lowest paid.
 Unfortunately, in the legal profession, there’s often a trade off between meaningful work and high pay.
 If you know that you’re highly motivated by making a lot of money, you’re going to be happy in a very different job than someone who is less financially motivated and cares more about doing work they consider meaningful and important.
 Neither approach is better than the other, but it’s critical to think about where you personally fall on this spectrum for lasting happiness.

-How Much Control You Need Over Your Work Life
+How Much Control Do You Need Over Your Work Life?

-How Much Interaction You Need With Other People
+How Much Interaction Do You Need With Other People?

 As you go through law school or your early legal career, pay careful attention to the type of day-to-day work you enjoy.
 Are you happiest writing briefs?
 Working with clients?
 Negotiating deals?
 Planning an oral argument?
-As a lawyer, you’re going to spend a lot of time working, and it’s important to look at the nitty-gritty of what you’ll actually be spending time on.
-Make sure you enjoy the daily work, and you’ll be much happier as an attorney!
+As a lawyer, you’re going to spend a lot of time working, and it’s important to look at the nitty-gritty of the day-to-day tasks you’ll actually be spending time on.
+Make sure you enjoy the daily work, and you’ll be much happier as an attorney.